 Iron-on design procedure?
 Please help me guys.
 Include list of materials and where can I purchase those materials.
 Thanks in advance.

 Staples (and I'm sure other office supply stores) sell packs of iron on transfer paper.
 You can print out your own designs and make your own t-shirts.
 I made a shirt for my oldest daughter about 6 years ago and my younger one now fits into it, and it's still holding up nicely.
 Simply print, then iron.

 Fabric stores also would have these.
 I made a family quilt for my mother using copier iron on transfer paper to make the pictures on.
 Then I ironed them unto quilt squares.
-Read the package.
-Some is for using with a copier and some is for using with a lazer-jet printer.
-Decide how you are going to get the picture unto the paper first.
-THEN BUY THE CORRECT TYPE.

 hi rudy's mom and guest

 thanks for the information ...it helps me to understand on how to do it...

 God Bless You!